RedHatInsights/insights_connexion/README.md

 **db/models.py**

-This is where the [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/) models are defined.
+This is where the [Gino](https://python-gino.readthedocs.io/en/latest/) models are defined.
 They can be defined anywhere, this location is just an example.
 The important piece is to use the base class from this package.
 Here's an example how to define them:

 ```
-from insights_connexion.db.base import Base
-from sqlalchemy import Column, String
+from insights_connexion.db.gino import db

-class Tag(Base):
+class Tag(db.Model):
     __tablename__ = 'tags'

-    id = Column(String, primary_key=True)
+    id = db.Column(db.Unicode, primary_key=True)
 ```

 **db/versions**